 Most kitchen renovations require some upgrades or additions to the electrical outlets/switches and outdated lighting.
 The budget will depend on the light fixtures you decide to use.

 Simple recessed lights are rather inexpensive, while some pendant, island, or ceiling lights come with a hefty price tag.
-On average, you may want to budget $1,000-$2,000 for this category of costs in your kitchen renovation.
+On average, you may want to budget $1,000-$2,000 for this category of kitchen remodel costs.

 Although these seem like minor items in your kitchen renovation costs, it’s important to include these in your budget.
 Of course, you can find very cost-effective options for a stainless-steel sink, basic kitchen faucet, and simple round cabinet knobs.
 Alternatively, these items can also come in unique & expensive colors, materials, and styles.

 It’s a good idea to budget $1,000-$2,000 on average for these items which would include both materials and labor.

 There are at least four flooring materials options most people consider for their kitchen renovation.
 These include hardwood, tile, vinyl plank, and laminate.
 Tile is the most waterproof but can crack if heavy items are dropped into it.
 The other wood and wood-style products are water-resistant but will likely get ruined if there is a flood or standing water in your kitchen.

 The cheapest product is laminate which can cost $3-5/sf installed and is not nailed or glued down (called a floating floor).
 Luxury Vinyl plank flooring is also a ‘fake wood’ but is made from a heavier duty material and can cost $5-8/sf installed.
 Engineered wood and tile are most expensive and usually start at around $10/sf installed but will vary based on the specific material you choose.

 Flooring is a relatively easy item to budget by measuring the total square footage of your space and multiplying by the average cost per square foot you want to spend.